EdwardSnyder-NOAA/container-scripts/README.md

 At a high-level, the ```convert-modules.py``` script copies out the spack-stack from the container and "syncs" it via [externalization](#externalization-breakdown) with the container.
 This allows users to build their model inside of the spack-stack container using build [wrapper scripts](#role-of-wrapper-scripts).
 The model executables built using the externalized spack-stack container will also need to be externalized, so that they can run inside of the container via the executable wrapper scripts.

+**Disclaimer: the externalized spack-stack is currently under development and has only been tested in a limited capacity with the UFS WM and global-workflow.
+Work is ongoing to improve this procedure.
+Any feedback, suggestions, or questions are encouraged via PR, GH issues, or direct email (edward.snyder@noaa.gov).**

 # File Explanation
 Description of each file in the container-scripts repository: